napari/docs/docs/developers/contributing/testing.md

 ## Overview

 We use unit tests, integration tests, and functional tests to ensure that `napari` works as intended.
-We have
+We have:

 - Unit tests which test if individual modules or functions work correctly in isolation.